 Our reviewers evaluate products and services based on unbiased research.
 Top Consumer Reviews may earn money when you click on a link.
 Learn more about our process.

 Ancestry is a widely-used platform with the largest collection of family history records in the world.
 Their website was first launched in 1998 and has continued to grow, currently adding over 2 million records a day.
 At Ancestry you can use a free trial and then subscribe to a monthly membership to begin creating your family tree and linking with other users.
 You can upload documents, articles, photos, and any information relevant to the family members on your tree.
 There are over 100 million family trees on Ancestry and 27 billion records to discover.
-Ancestry is undoubtedly the most useful resource for genealogy work and has earned our highest rating.
+Ancestry is the most useful do-it-yourself resource for genealogy work and they earn an excellent rating.

 LegacyTree Genealogists is the most professional and complete ancestry service we've found.
 They are a team of highly-educated and vetted researchers who help people tackle major family history challenges.
 Their service has helped people discover their ancestors as well as other living relatives and long-lost biological family members.
 They are especially good at tracking down difficult ancestry questions.
 If the answer's out there, they will find it, even if it takes a few months of their time.
 They are reliable and come highly recommended by other customers.
 If you are someone running into barriers with finding members of your family tree, LegacyTree is the service for you.
 They earn our highest rating.

 Throughout all of time, people have had a deep personal interest in knowing where they came from.
 Our family, culture, and geography shape who we are, so it provides a unique perspective about ourselves when we are able to trace our ancestors and learn more about the people who came before us.
 Studying family history has rapidly grown into one of the most popular pastimes for people in the United States.